-Topic 1 : Pronouns and determiners
+Topic 1: Pronouns and determiners

 Which alternative is correct?

 1.)
 I like Peter, but I wish he wouldn't spend so much time talking about

-himself

-him
+himself him

 2.)
 Most of the teachers work in this school are very nice

-who

-which
+who which

 3.)
-He thinks he knows
+He thinks he knows everything

-everything

-all
+everything all

 4.)
-I asked two people the way to the train station, but could help me.
+I asked two people the way to the train station, but neither of them could help me.

-neither of them

-none of them
+neither of them none of them

 5.)
 It cost to repair our house.

-a lot
+a lot much

-much

-T:- 3 .
-Donan scial and
+Topic 2: Prepositions Complete and contains with a preposition where processory If no preposition is processory leave the

-:: Prepositions ete each sentence with a preposition where necessary.
-If no preposition is necessary leave the
+Complete each sentence with a preposition where necessary.
+If no preposition is necessary leave the space empty.

-space e

 1.)
 His brother insists watching this TV show every day.

 2.)
-You are talkingthe football match they saw last Sunday?
+You are talking

 3.)
-You have to find a solutionthat problem.
+You have to find a solution

 4.)
-What's the disadvantage .....living alone?
+What's the disadvantageliving alone?

 5.)
-I met my teacher on my wayhome. Горіс З 3: Tenses - e verb in the correct form.
+I met my teacher on my wayhome. : Tenses verb in the correct form.
 1.)
-We (wait)for the new Stars Wars movie.
-In fact, we (wait) here for more than five hours.
+We (wait) for the new Stars Wars movie.
+In fact, we (wait) have been waiting here for more than five hours.
 2.)
-I can't believe I (get ) that appartement next month!
+I can't believe I (get)am getting that appartement next month!
 3.)
-When I (arrive) home last night, I discovered that Jane (prepare)a beautiful candlelight dinner.
+When I (arrive)arrived (prepare) had prepared a beautiful candlelight dinner.
 4.)
-When Jack (enter)the room, I (recognize, not) him because he (lose) so much weight and (grow)a beard.
+When Jack (enter) did not recognize him because he (lose) had lost so much weight and (grow) hada beard.
 He looked totally different!
 5.)
-I (visit)so many beautiful places since I (come) to Utah.
-Topic 4 I: Active or Passive? out the e verb in the correct form, active or passive.
+I (visit) have visited so many beautiful places since I (come) to Utah.
+Topic 4: Active or Passive?
+Put the verb in the correct form, active or passive.
 1.)
-He (remember)the girl's name now.
-2.)
-A prize (give)to whoever solves that problem.
+He (remember) 2.)
+A prize (give) is given to whoever solves that problem.
 3.)
-I haven't received the letter, it might (send)to the wrong address.
+I haven't received the letter, it might (send) have been sent to the wrong address.
 4.)
 Sam gets a higher salary now, he (promote) 5.)
-Two separate people (give)rides in the new model by the car designer.
+Two separate people (give)